MrMallik/new-movie-dude/README.md

 # new-movie-dude
-A naive movie recommendation with simple Web UI.
+A Simple Movie Recommendation System built on Top of Python Flask Framework with Bootstrap for Frontend

-The starting point of the project is [this](https://tinyurl.com/movie-recommender).
-The total credit of writing the script to recommend movies goes to **CodeHeroku**.
+The code is live **[here](https://movie-dude.herokuapp.com/)**

 # Requirements
 Python 3

-# Setup
+# Setup for Local Use
 - Clone the repo
 ```
 git clone https://github.com/MrMallik/new-movie-dude.git